Gigaspaces/xap-docs/site/content/xap/12.2/admin/xap-manager-rest-pluggable.markdown

 ```
 # Security

-To define security privilege for a custom method, you need to import `org.openspaces.admin.rest.PrivilegeRequired`, `org.openspaces.admin.rest.RestPrivileges` and use `@PrivilegeRequired`.
+To define security privileges for a custom method, you have to import `org.openspaces.admin.rest.PrivilegeRequired` and `org.openspaces.admin.rest.RestPrivileges`, and use `@PrivilegeRequired`.
-The `@PrivilegeRequired` annotation accepts a `RestPrivileges` enum which corresponds to the Security privileges.
+The `@PrivilegeRequired` annotation accepts a `RestPrivileges` enum that corresponds to the Security privileges.

 {{%refer%}}
-For more information on security see [Security Guide](../security/).
+For more information about security, see the [Security Guide](../security/).
 {{%/refer%}}

 For example: